stechstudio/laravel-metrics/README.md

 First make sure you have AWS itself properly setup.
 That means installing `aws/aws-sdk-php` and making sure you have a valid `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your .env file.

-From there, you simple need to add:
+From there, you simply need to add:

 ```
 METRICS_BACKEND=influxdb